Bili-Sakura/NeurIPS-Ariel-Data-Challenge-2024/docs/overview.md

 This is a multimodal supervised learning task.
 Participants can choose to detrend this jitter noise in either modality (i.e. the image, time or spectral domains) or combinations thereof.
 Each modality bears different advantages.
 Here we outline two common training strategies.

 Approach 1: Train directly on the full 3D data cube and extract the corresponding spectra.
 This approach leverages the rich information content but as a consequence requires a lot of computing resources (See Image --> Spectral Domain on the above figure).
-Approach 2: Make the data lighter by summing up the fluxes along the pixel y-axis, for each wavelength, resulting in 2D images of dimension (`$N_{times}$`, `$N_{wavelengths}$`), and transform the images in order to enhance transit depth variations between wavelengths.
+Approach 2: Make the data lighter by summing up the fluxes along the pixel y-axis, for each wavelength, resulting in 2D images of dimension ($N\_{times}$, $N\_{wavelengths}$), and transform the images in order to enhance transit depth variations between wavelengths.
 However, neither approach is optimal for denoising jitter time series and we anticipate the winning solutions to include information from all three domains.

 ## Evaluation